 Advertisement

-Not wanting to get my hands dirty, I used a spoon to give the water a gentle stir.
-Almost immediately, the water turned cloudy brown as the grease began to dissolve.
+Not wanting to get my hands dirty, I used a spoon to gently stir the water.
+Almost immediately, the water turned cloudy brown as the grease dissolved.
 I was genuinely shocked at how quickly it worked.

 After just a few minutes of soaking, I gave the filters a very light scrub – and I mean light.
-If you left them to sit longer, I’m confident you could skip the scrubbing entirely, but I didn’t want to wait around.
+If you let them sit longer, I’m confident you could skip the scrubbing entirely, but I didn’t want to wait.

 The results